infinum/ios-viper-xcode-templates/README.md

 ![iOS VIPER](/Images/ios_viper_logo.png "iOS VIPER")

 # Versions
 Latest version is v2.
-You can still use initial v1 of the VIPER templates generator. v2 has breaking changes in base VIPER methods related to wireframe setup and navigation and is recommended to use only in new projects.
+You can still use initial v1 of the VIPER templates generator. v2 has breaking changes in base VIPER methods related to wireframe setup and navigation and is recommended to use it if starting a new project.
 It's not backwards compatible with v1.

 # Installation instructions